HananeAitBenYachou/Clinic-Management-System/README.md

 # Clinic Management System

 This is a comprehensive clinic management system that allows you to efficiently manage patient records, doctor information, appointments, medical records, prescriptions, and payments.

-The system is built using C# with .NET Framework, Ms SQL Server for the database, ADO.NET for data access, and WinForms for the desktop interface.
-It follows a three-tier architecture consisting of the Data Access Layer, Business Layer, and Presentation Layer.
+It follows a three-tier architecture consisting of the Data Access Layer, Business Layer, and Presentation Layer for maintainability and scalability.

 ## Features